Posted on Leave a comment

 What should I look for in a reputable American Akita breeder?

 Verifiable OFA certification numbers for both parents, a clear temperament evaluation process, limited and intentional litters, and a breeder who interviews you as thoroughly as you interview them.
-Walk away from anyone who always has puppies available or becomes defensive when asked about health records.
+Walk away from anyone who always has puppies available or gets defensive when you ask about health records.

 At what age does Akita temperament development begin?